AlphaOne1/sonicweb/README.md

 Building
 --------

-For easier management a `Makefile` is included, using it, the build is as easy as:
+For easier management, a `Makefile` is included, using it, the build is as easy as:

 ```sh
 make